Frequently Asked Questions¶

 Won’t Kweb be slow relative to client-side web frameworks?¶

-No, Kweb’s immediate events allow you to avoid any server communication delay by responding immediately to DOM-modifying events.
-This should address the majority of scenarios where a server-driven approach might otherwise be sluggish.
+No, Kweb’s immediate events allows you to avoid any server communication delay by responding immediately to DOM-modifying events.

 What’s the difference between Kweb and Vaadin?¶

-Of all web frameworks we’re aware of, Vaadin is the closest in design and philosophy to Kweb.
-In many ways Kweb is a philosophical descendant of Vaadin.
-This makes Vaadin one of the most useful frameworks to compare Kweb to, as there are also very important differences:
+Of all web frameworks we’re aware of, Vaadin is the closest in design and philosophy to Kweb, but there are also important differences:

 - Kweb is far more lightweight than Vaadin.
-At the time of writing, kwebio/core is about 4,351 lines of code, while vaadin/framework is currently 502,398 lines of code, almost a 100:1 ratio!
+At the time of writing, kweb-core is about 4,351 lines of code, while vaadin/framework is currently 502,398 lines of code, almost a 100:1 ratio!

 - Vaadin doesn’t have any equivalent feature to Kweb’s immediate events, which has led to frequent complaints of sluggishness from Vaadin users because a server round-trip is required to update the DOM.